The life story of John Wayne began in the small Iowa town of Winterset...

 John Wayne met his third wife in Lima, Peru in 1951.
 At the time he met Pilar on a film set near Tingo Maria, he was staying at the Crillon Hotel, Av.
 Nicolás de Piérola 589.

-When he stayed at the famous "Dow's" in Lone Pine, in later years John Wayne prefereed the Motel room no. 20.
+When John Wayne stayed at the famous "Dow's" in Lone Pine, in later years he preferred the Motel room No. 20.

 John Wayne had established a close relationship with the National Cowboy & Western Heritage Museum in Oklahoma.
 The day of the opening, June 25, 1965, he led a parade as the Grand Marshal through downtown Oklahoma City to 1700 NE 63rd Street.
 He gifted sixty-three guns, among them his trademark, large loop Model 1892 carbines, first used in Stagecoach.

 James Stewart unveiled “The Horseman” on July 22, 1984, at Wilshire and La Cienega Boulevards in Los Angeles, then called Great Western Savings Plaza.
 The massive 21-foot high bronze sculpture is facing 8484 Wilshire Boulevard.
-Famous western art sculptor Harry Jackson was commissioned with creating the monument.
+Famous western art sculptor Harry Jackson was commissioned with creating the impressive John Wayne monument.